-MEDIA LAYDOWN Optimal allocation of a given channel budget over time is mainly governed by the nature of the estimated response curve.
-For example, a concave response implies that a continuous drip policy is the optimal strategy: specifically, an initial investment followed by continuous weekly top-up to maintain awareness.
+Optimal allocation of a given channel budget over time is mainly governed by the nature of the estimated response curve.
+For example, the concave response forms of Figure 3 imply that a continuous drip policy is the optimal strategy: specifically, an initial investment followed by continuous weekly top-up to maintain awareness.
 The rate of media decay determines the weight of top-up, with adjustments made for variation in media costs, base sales and seasonal demand in order to maximise incremental volume.

 In practice, however, such optimal strategies are often difficult to apply.
 Annual channel budgets are typically insufficient to spend continuously over the year and maintain weekly reach thresholds.
 Under these circumstances, campaigns are planned over fewer weeks, targeting particular areas of the year where seasonal base demand is higher and exploiting interactions between traditional and digital marketing to help guide holistic communication strategies.
-Once weekly channel laydowns are set, media planners can then determine the best daily and day-part allocation for optimum reach and frequency.
+Once weekly channel lay-downs are set, media planners can then determine the best daily and day-part allocation for optimum reach and frequency.